Skip to primary navigation Skip to content Skip to footer

 Maintenance-of-Way (Track Maintenance)

 One of the most pressing needs – we urge every able volunteer to participate in work on our track and right-of-way.
 No experience is necessary.
 You should be in average physical condition.
 The work is medium-to-heavy manual labor and is very rewarding.
-This is a great way to stay in good condition if practiced regularly.

 Steel-toe shoes are required when working around heavy equipment.
 Work gloves and other clothing suitable for outdoor work will be needed as conditions require.
 Work may consist of tie replacement, ballast tamping, brush clearing of right-of-way, or any other work that may be scheduled by the foreman for that day.